matosjoaops/TVVS-PROJ/assignment03/report/report.md

 #### Partition #3:
 - `date` is a date/time after the current date/time

+#### Partition #4:
+- `date` is null

+### Boundary Value Analysis

+#### Between Partition #1 and Partition #2:
+- On-point: current date minus 1 day
+- Off-point: current date

+#### Between Partition #2 and Partition #3:
+- On-point: current date
+- Off-point: current date plus 1 day

+#### Between Partition #4 and Partition #1:
+- On-point: null
+- Off-point: date before the current date

+#### Between Partition #4 and Partition #2:
+- On-point: null
+- Off-point: current date

+#### Between Partition #4 and Partition #3:
+- On-point: null
+- Off-point: date after the current date

 ### Unit tests generated for each category

-The following code tests partitions #1, #2, and #3.
-As the previously tested functions, it uses the `@ParamerizedTest` and `@MethodSource` annotations to test the different partitions without having to write duplicate code.
+The following code tests partitions #1, #2, #3, and #4, as well as its boundaries.
+It uses the `@ParamerizedTest` and `@MethodSource` annotations to test the different partitions without having to write duplicate code.
 All the tests fail because, despite its name, the function just seems to return a string representation of the date provided in the `date` parameter instead of returning a relative date.

 ```java
 @ParameterizedTest